 Indigenous applicants will need to submit one of the following documents at the supplemental application step (proof of Indigenous ancestry):

-- Indian status cards from First Nations who are federally recognized and those listed on the Indigenous & Northern Affairs Canada website;
+- Indian status cards from First Nations that are federally recognized and those listed on the Indigenous & Northern Affairs Canada website.

-- A membership card indicating that they are a Non-Status First Nations who are currently in a court case (example: Algonquin);
+- A membership card indicating that you are a member of a Non-status First Nation that is currently in a court case (e.g., the Algonquin land claim).

 - Nunavut Trust Certificate card or Inuit roll number

-For assistance with the Indigenous Access Policy, please contact the Indigenous Recruitment & Access Coordinator at the Faculty of Health Sciences: email@example.com OR the Indigenous Recruitment Coordinator at the Faculty of Arts & Science: firstname.lastname@example.org
+For assistance with the Indigenous Access Policy, please contact the Indigenous Recruitment Coordinator: firstname.lastname@example.org

 Candidates for the QuARMS pathway may also demonstrate the following qualities: